MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 > - **Cluster architecture:** For critical workloads, use [availability zones](/azure/aks/availability-zones) for your AKS clusters.
 > - **Cluster architecture:** Plan the IP address space to ensure your cluster can reliably scale, handle failover traffic in a multi-cluster topology, and communicate with other Azure services over Private Link.
 > - **Cluster architecture:** Enable [Container insights](/azure/azure-monitor/containers/container-insights-overview) to monitor your cluster and configure alerts for reliability-impacting events.
-> - **Cluster architecture:** Use a smaller VM size for the system node pool to minimize costs and chose the right node sizes, with a minimum of two nodes, for your workload depending on your requirements.
+> - **Cluster architecture:** Use a smaller VM size for the system node pool and chose the right node sizes, with a minimum of two nodes, for your workload depending on your requirements.

 ### AKS configuration recommendations